-Following completion of introduction to Cricket, coaches can sign up to a one day face to face practical day to upgrade their accreditation to Community Coach status.
+Following the completion of the introduction to coaching course, coaches can sign up to a two-hour face to face practical session to upgrade their accreditation to Community Coach status.

 This coaching course is recommended to:

-Once completed, you will then be able to enrol in the Community Coaching Course in your region by visiting the practical courses section on the CCA website and selecting the course you wish to attend.
+Once completed, you will then be able to enroll in the Community Coaching Course closest to you.